mmmirrra/mmmirrra.github.io/_posts/2024-05-02-MultimediaSystem-data-text.markdown

   - Combination type : Based on the principle of making Hangul, code is assigned to the initial sound, middle sound, and final sound, respectively
   - Complete Type : Assign codes to complete characters such as '가' and '각'
 - The complete Korean code is Korean standard plan
-  - The completion type has the disadvantage of not being able to express all Korean characters, but the standard is adopted as an advantage of less problems in computer communication
+  - The completion type has the weakness of not being able to express all Korean characters, but the standard is adopted as an strength of less problems in computer communication

 #### Unicode
 // 유니코드